NottyCode/runtimes/liberty/updates.md

 {: #latest_updates}

 ## A list of the latest updates in the Liberty buildpack.

+### March 11, 2020: Updated Liberty buildpack v3.42-20200306-1144

+* The default Liberty runtime GA version was changed to the `20.0.0.3` release.
+* The alternate Liberty runtime GA version is also the `20.0.0.3` release.
+* GC logging is enabled by default and logs are stored in `/home/vcap/logs`.

 ### February 7, 2020: Updated Liberty buildpack v3.41-20200207-0830